gd-programming/gd.docs/docs/resources/client/level-components/capacity-string.md

 | 1.9 | 4 |
 | 2.0 | 16 |

-The Capacity String in 2.0 is quite easy to understand as it is the first 16 BatchNodes of 2.1's Capacity String are exactly the same.
-1.9 is quite different with certain index's containing mulitple batchNodes
+The capacity string in 2.0 is quite easy to understand as it only contains the first 16 batch nodes in 2.1's capacity string.
+1.9 is quite different with certain indexes containing multiple batch nodes.

 > **Below is a table for 1.9's Capacity String.**
 > Refer to the [Structure](/resources/client/level-components/Capacity-string?id=structure) section for the properties of the batchNodes